Armienn/pokemon/README.md

 ## Other notes

-For developers interested in the code: Be warned, it's somewhat of a mess.
-I would clean it up, but I've already used a lot more time on this project than I should have, so that won't happen for the next few months.
-That said, if you venture in there anyway and make improvements or additions, I'm open to reasonable pull requests.
+For developers interested in the code: I cleaned up the code at one point, but then I started spitting out features again.
+It's so so.
+However, here are some parts that might be of interest:

+* `stuff.data` contains information about pokemons, moves, types, eggGroups etc.
+* `new Pokemon(args)` will create a new Pokémon object. `args` can be the name of a Pokémon, or an object containing at least `name` or `id` and optionally `form`.
+* `stuff.collection` houses `pokemons`, `lookingFor` and `local`.
+These are all lists of tabs (`{title:string, id:string, pokemons:Pokemon[]}`).
+The first two are filled when loading from a spreadsheet, and the last one contain the Pokémons which are stored using the Web Storage API.
+Add tabs with `AddTab()`, `AddLookingForTab()` and `AddLocalTab()`, and save the current state of the local tabs with `SaveLocalTabs()`
+* `stuff.optionsSection` has `importMethods` and `exportMethods`
+* `stuff.headerSection` has `filters` and `sorts`
+* `stuff.listSection` has `basePokemonColumns` and `tabPokemonColumns`, which are used to set up the main list of Pokémon
+* `stuff.settings` has `colorSchemes`

-This project also provides various Pokémon data in json format, found in static/pokemons.json, static/moves.json, static/abilities.json, static/natures.json and static/types.json.
+This project also provides various Pokémon data in json format, found in data-sumo/pokemons.json, data-sumo/moves.json, data-sumo/abilities.json, data-sumo/natures.json, data-sumo/types.json and data-sumo/egg-groups.json.
 There's no guarantee about correctness or updatedness, and no documentation, but it's there for those who want it.

 Thanks to [richi3f](https://github.com/richi3f) for the inspiration for this site, and for the initial template spreadsheet.